optimalisatie/exec.js/README.md

 ### Security / isolation

-It is possible to isolate the code to be executed and block access to DOM and other specific privileges.
+It is possible to isolate the code to be executed and block access to DOM, navigation, alert windows/popups, form submission and other specific privileges.
 This would require a small modification of the code (see [sandbox](https://www.w3schools.com/tags/att_iframe_sandbox.asp)).

 ### On the fly code execution